VolumeGraphics/license-info-printer/README.md

 ```
 # config.json Structure
-You can use the `config.json` from the [Example](https://www.npmjs.com/package/@volumegraphics/license-info-printer-example) as a template.
+You can use the `config.json` from the [Example](https://www.npmjs.com/package/@volumegraphics/license-info-printer-example) as template.
 ```js
 {
   "licenses" : [ // set of allowed licenses